 Why do marketers feel inbound marketing strategies are ineffective?

-Because the current inbound B2B marketing practices are siloed and have a generic approach, thereby attracting the wrong kind of Leads.
-A wide array of digital touchpoints and each consisting of data silos, the insights are scattered all over the place, thanks to multiple native dashboard management and data collectors.
+The current inbound B2B marketing practices are siloed and have a generic approach, thereby attracting the wrong kind of Leads.
+With a wide array of digital touchpoints and each consisting of data silos, the insights are scattered all over the place, thanks to multiple native dashboard management and data collectors.

-Inbound Marketing vanguards content that primarily focuses on bringing in users/customers to your organization’s offerings.
-The defined inbound funnel has three stages, Attract, Engage, and Close.
+Inbound Marketing primarily focuses on bringing in users/customers to your organization’s offerings.
+The inbound funnel has three stages, Attract, Engage, and Close.
 It enables the marketers to deliver value-based communication to each of these segments.
-And this is where things get tricky.
-The various digital touchpoints used in inbound marketing practices like Search Engine Optimization, Social Media Marketing, Digital, and offline branding, etc., create decentralization of insights.
+Things get murky when the various digital touchpoints used in inbound marketing practices like Search Engine Optimization, Social Media Marketing, Digital, and offline branding, etc., create decentralization of insights.

 - Marketers use Social Media and landing pages to work on engagement.

 - The Sales team uses email campaigns for lead generation.